gdoor-org/gdoor/firmware/esp32/gdoor/README.md

 > The current firmware therefore decodes on Pin9 (IO12),
 > as a manual hardware modification was added.

+## Installation / Flash
+You will need PlatformIO (https://platformio.org/).
+You can use the tutorial https://docs.platformio.org/en/stable/tutorials/espressif32/espidf_debugging_unit_testing_analysis.html as a baseline.

 ## Usage
 Currently only the serial port is implemented.
 Connect to the port with baudrate 115200.